nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 200 friends with up to 100 events/logs per person without a noticeable sluggishness in performance for typical usage (time taken to process any one command is 1 second at most).
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish all the basic tasks faster using commands than using the mouse.
 4. The project only supports managing of the user friendships and not other types of relationships.
 5. The application should work with different screen sizes, resolutions and window sizes.